The pandemic struck out of the blue and disrupted life for all, including Canadian employers and employees.

 3. Greater focus on employee wellness

-Since provinces may have specific guidelines in place, you need to go through them to stay ahead on the compliance front.
+Since different provinces in Canada may have specific guidelines in place, you need to go through them to stay ahead on the compliance front.
 The focus will be as much on the mental well-being as the physical health of the employees.
-You can go the extra mile to encourage them to stay active even as they spend most of the time indoors.
+You can go the extra mile to encourage them to stay active even as they spend most of their time indoors.

 Fostering connections with co-workers is an initiative you can implement to promote mental well-being.
 Staying connected and talking to them face-to-face is another way to help them cope with their loneliness and isolation.

 The pandemic has brought many lessons for businesses in Canada and Canadian employees alike.
 Everyone understands the value of adapting.
 A majority of manufacturing businesses, for example, moved to staggered shifts or altered workspaces to ensure social distancing on the shop floors.